ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 Hivesong is a small collaboration:

 - **UltimApe** (Nicholas Perry): domain owner.
 Knows what needs to be preserved and why.
 Sets product direction, dogfoods every milestone (the "actively using it" success criterion is non-negotiable), and maintains the project long-term.
 Owner of this spec.
-- **In conversation with [Chris Johnson](https://cjohnson.io/)** as the prospective developer collaborator.
-Chris is a fullstack web developer with 15+ years of experience, with prior work at companies including Twitch, Urbit, and PayIt.
+- **[Chris Johnson](https://cjohnson.io/)** as developer collaborator, **committed pending funding**.
+Chris is a fullstack web developer with 15+ years of experience operating consumer-facing internet services at scale.
 His skill set (TypeScript, full web stack, devops, technical product management) maps cleanly onto Hivesong's needs.
-Conversations are ongoing about scope, timeline, and compensation; if those work out, Chris will be named formally in a future revision of this doc.
+He has been actively engaged in shaping the technical direction of the project, including the data model decisions and Supabase-backed schema design.
+UltimApe is currently funding early prototype work directly via existing Patreon income while the funding drive is set up.
 - **You, potentially**: the project is open from day one and welcomes contributors, especially around the Community Archive integration, the multi-user work, and the broader anti-rot archival layer (Section 4).

 The "track record" argument for this team isn't a list of shipped startups; it's the combination of (a) a substantial corpus that demonstrates the problem is real and (b) a developer with shipped production work at scale.
 UltimApe's ~150,000 tweets, [Are.na channels](https://www.are.na/ultimape/channels), [digital garden](https://garden.wovensoup.com), and Medium essays represent over a decade of sustained intellectual labor across complex systems biology, neuroimmunology, microbiome research, and open-source medical devices.
-Chris's resume documents 15+ years of fullstack web development at companies like Twitch and Urbit.
+Chris brings 15+ years of fullstack web development experience at companies operating consumer-facing internet services at scale.
 The tool is being built by someone who is the most demanding possible user, with implementation by someone with the relevant production experience.

 The repository is at [`github.com/ultimape/hivesong`](https://github.com/ultimape/hivesong) (currently private; will be made public when initial scaffolding is in place).